Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Results and Discussion

 Remote Coulomb scattering is induced from the charges located in the oxide or at the oxide-semiconductor interface.
 Due to the potential propagation of the remote Coulomb, the carrier's transport property in the channel is influenced.
 Since the Coulomb force is related to the distance between the oxide charges and channel carriers, knowing the distribution of the carriers in the channel is vital.
-Therefore, we chose a similar 2D electron gas density in the inversion layer ($\mathrm{N_{inv}}$) under temperatures (around $\mathrm{1.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$) and assumed the fix-charges density is $\mathrm{2.0 \times 10^{13}}$\,$\mathrm{cm^{-2}}$.
-FIG. 1(e) shows the remote Coulomb scattering rate.
+Therefore, we chose a similar 2D electron gas density in the inversion layer ($\mathrm{n_{inv}}$) under temperatures (around $\mathrm{1.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$).
+In this work, the fixed-charge concentration is treated as an empirical fitting parameter and is set to $\mathrm{5.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$ for $\mathrm{SiO_2}$ and $\mathrm{1.0 \times 10^{13}}$\,$\mathrm{cm^{-2}}$ for $\mathrm{HfO_2}$, with the fixed charges located at the oxide/Si interface.
+Fig. \ref{Fig:fig2_ppt_to_pdf_cropped}(e) shows the remote Coulomb scattering rate.
 The decrement of the scattering rate as the temperatures lowered resulted from the increment of the screening effect at low temperatures.
 The physics of ionized impurity scattering is similar to the remote Coulomb scattering.
 Ionized impurities form the scattering potential due to the Coulomb force.
-Compared with the remote Coulomb scattering, the charges causing the potential located in the channel.
-We also chose a similar $\mathrm{N_{inv}}$ layer concentration (around $\mathrm{1.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$) and assumed that the impurity density is $\mathrm{5.0 \times 10^{11}}$\,$\mathrm{cm^{-2}}$ in the 5 nm channel.
-FIG. 1(f) shows the ionized impurity scattering rate.
+Compared with the remote Coulomb scattering, the charges causing the potential are located in the channel.

+The impurity concentration is treated as an assumed device parameter and is set to $\mathrm{5.0 \times 10^{11}}$\,$\mathrm{cm^{-2}}$, corresponding to an assumed uniform doping concentration of $\mathrm{1.0 \times 10^{18}}$\,$\mathrm{cm^{-3}}$ over the 5 nm Si channel thickness.
+Fig. \ref{Fig:fig2_ppt_to_pdf_cropped}(f) shows the ionized impurity scattering rate.
 The decrement of the scattering rate as the temperatures lowered is also due to the increment of the screening effect at low temperatures.